renatolinsdigital/simple-flask-store/README.md

 * Python as the backend language
 * Flask as the backend web framework
 * SQLite as the database (for local development)
+* Jinja2 as a template engine for back-end UI rendering
 * Vue + Javascript in a 'modular fashion' for generating dynamic content

 # Features (WIP)